thekevinscott/UpscalerJS/examples/self-hosting-models/README.md

 ## Background

 UpscalerJS provides support for loading models via the local filesystem.
-This might be useful when we want to host the models ourselves (perhaps we're running offline), _or_ if we have a custom model we wish to integrate with UpscalerJS.
+This might be useful when wanting to host the models locally (perhaps when running offline), _or_ for when wanting to integration a custom model with UpscalerJS.

 :::note